 For anyone who cares about student social-emotional development, this is an exciting time.
 Many school-based SEL programs, described in CASEL’s guide to evidence-based programs, are widely used.
 A growing number of states are integrating social-emotional expectations into their educational standards.
 And when these programs are well-implemented, they have academic, social, and emotional benefits.
 Recognizing these benefits, organizations are investing in initiatives and partnerships designed to bring school-based SEL programs to scale.

 Up until recently, something has been missing.
 Specifically, there have been few useful tools for educators to assess SEL.
-This has left educators at a distinct disadvantage—without good assessment, it’s hard for district decision-makers to decide what resources to invest in; it’s hard for teachers to tailor instruction based on student strengths and needs; it’s hard to evaluate how students are doing in response to instruction; and it’s hard to engage in data-based continuous improvement.
+This has left educators at a distinct disadvantage—without good assessment, it’s hard for district decision-makers to decide what resources to invest in; it’s hard for teachers to tailor instruction based on student strengths and needs; it’s hard to evaluate how students are doing in response to the instruction, and it’s hard to engage in data-based continuous improvement.

 In other words, it’s hard to chart a course without a compass.